predicsense/predicsense.com/README.md

 4. Cost and time of information acquisition will be reduced significantly.
 5. More investors will be included in the market.

+##### In your opinion, is this the best time to solve the problem? why?
+Yes this is the best time because the cost of acquisition of technology is lesser and human resources in this field are less but available in India.
+Presence of BaaS, Cloud, GPUs are now available to develop this Idea.
+Importantly this is right time because people are well aware of digital money and BlockChain/Etherium/BitCoin.

 ##### Must to browse
 https://stocktwits.com/
 https://www.estimize.com/